gitter-badger/GryphonNest/README.md

 # GryphonBot
 ## Getting started
-Download this git *duh*\n
+Download this git *duh*
-Put all your settings and tokens into the `config-example.json` and rename that file to `example.JSON`\n Install all dependencies with `npm i` and start it with node!\n You should be all set.\n
+Put all your settings and tokens into the `config-example.json` and rename that file to `example.JSON` Install all dependencies with `npm i` and start it with node!
+You should be all set.

 ## About
 This bot provides commands and tools for Discord text channels and guilds.\n